Sunidhi-hub6/Customer_Personality_Analysis/README.md

 # Customer_Personality_Analysis
-Task 1: Data Cleaning and Preprocessing
+Task 1: Data Cleaning and Preprocessing -
-Customer Personality Analysis – Data Cleaning & Preprocessing
+Customer Personality Analysis

 Objective:
 The objective of this task is to clean and preprocess a raw dataset containing missing values, duplicate records, inconsistent formats, and incorrect data types using Python (Pandas).